Caring for an older adult from a distance can be a bit intimidating.

 Currently, only 61% of adults 65 and over own a cellphone.
 This leaves a large group that is missing out on this source of connection.

-When you are with them, teach them to use their devices so they can feel even more confident using the tools themselves.
+When you are with them, teach them to use their devices so they can feel even more confident.

 Long-distance caregiving can be emotionally and mentally draining.
-It’s important to recognize your own limits and avoid burnout.
+It’s essential to recognize your own limits and avoid burnout.

 Do your best to maintain a balance between your caregiving responsibilities and the rest of your life.